 And you definitely don’t build any toughness when you avoid hard exercises and workout programs.

 To build toughness you have to do tough things.
-When you do the tough things, you get the reward which is elite health, fitness, and performance.
+When you do the tough things, you get the reward which is elite health, fitness, performance, and mental toughness.

 The bottom line is that the more challenges you accept and overcome, the tougher you will become mentally and physically.